MAC Program Available at seven Lakeland University Campuses and Online

 Lakeland University offers three graduate degrees with unmatched flexibility in formats that are convenient for you.
 Graduate courses typically meet once per week during the evening hours or on Saturdays over 14-week semesters in the fall and spring and 10-week semesters in the summer.
 Additionally, most Lakeland graduate courses are offered in the BlendEd® format, meaning you have the option of attending class in-person or accessing your course(s) and completing your work entirely Online — thus selecting a format that meets your personal needs and fits your life schedule during any given week.Instructors are practicing professionals—many holding terminal degrees—who blend experiential learning with in-class instruction.

 Practicums and internships afford ample time for observation and client contact.
-The MAC program with a community counseling emphasis meets the Wisconsin Department of Safety and Professional Services requirements for a Wisconsin Licensed Professional Counselor (LPC).
+The MAC program with a clinical mental health counseling emphasis meets the Wisconsin Department of Safety and Professional Services requirements for a Wisconsin Licensed Professional Counselor (LPC).
 The MAC program with a school counseling emphasis is approved by the Wisconsin Department of Public Instruction and is approved for licensure and certification as a Wisconsin school counselor.

 Master of Arts in Counseling (MAC) Requirements